danpecher/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Daniel Pecher

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [January 15, Monday, 2018].

 ## Log

-### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+### R1D0
+Wrote my first blog post ever to set myself clear on my goals and tell others what I plan on doing.